lindleyw/autonav/readme.txt

 		          pages of this post.
-		     list -- displays a list of links to the child pages of this post. attached -- displays a table of images attached to the post /folder -- displays a table of images located in the wp-content/uploads/folder directory
+		     list -- displays a list of links to the child pages of this post. attached -- displays a table of images attached to the post posts -- displays pages or posts listed in the postid="" parameter /folder -- displays a table of images located in the wp-content/uploads/folder directory
 		     Optional parameters, in a comma-separated list: